YuZaGa/Adrishta-Hackathon-Template/README.md

 An overview of:
 * Technologies Used :
-    * Git, Node, MongoDB, Express, HTML,CSS
+    * Git, Node, MongoDB, Express, HTML,CSS , EJS

 * Setup/Installations required to run the solution
     * Git, Node, MongoDB Atlas account, IDE